 Kohler, a luxury bathroom and kitchen fittings company, launched Alexa-powered mirrors at the Consumer Electronics Show (CES) this year.
 Innovations like these will improve the quality of life of users.
 This will further drive smart speaker sales even faster.

 Audio ads on home assistant devices may not be a current marketing trend.
 As more users start using these devices, all three major smart speaker providers (Google, Amazon, and Apple), will definitely monetize these channels by selling audio ads.

 This opens up another avenue to get a brand noticed by its potential customers.
 In terms of creation, these ads will be much like the radio ads – short bursts of audio or ad jingles.
-As they will be cheaper to create, it will be a great opportunity for the marketers.
+As they will be cheaper to create, it will be a great opportunity for marketers.

 Marketing will become truly omnichannel

 Brands are built on the back on “consistency”.
 There’s consistency in visual design and there’s also consistency in marketing communication.

 So, marketing across multiple channels (i.e. omnichannel marketing) becomes a crucial factor for brands.
-Omnichannel marketing includes following platforms commonly used to share the marketing messages:
+Omnichannel marketing includes the following platforms commonly used to share the marketing messages: